-Each day in the United States, approximately 9 people are killed and more than 1,000 injured in crashes that are reported to involve distracted driving.
+Each day in the United States, approximately 9 people are killed and more than 1,000 injured in car accidents involving distracted driving.
 Distracted driving killed 3,477 Americans in 2015, and injured 391,000.
 More than one-fifth, or 21 percent, of all teenagers between the ages of 15 and 19 who were killed in accidents were distracted at the time of the accident.

 Many teenagers are in near-constant contact with their friends on phones.
 But, cellphones and other electronic devices are a leading cause of distraction for drivers today.

 Older, more-experienced drivers need to be careful to keep their attention on the road as much as teens.
 But, young people have less experience driving than most older Americans, and distracted driving can be even more dangerous.